UstadMobile/UstadMobile/README.md

 ## Getting started building from source:

+This is a Kotlin Multiplatform project.
+This repository contains the entire Android app, web app, and backend server source code in its modules.

 * __Import the project in Android Studio__: Select File, New, Project from Version Control.
 Enter https://github.com/UstadMobile/UstadMobile.git and wait for the project to import.